Kiranjith83/SA/SA.md

     - Transfer acceleration.
     - Cross region replication.
   - 0 to 5 TB file size and Unlimited storage.
+## S3 Storage Class
+- Tiered Storage
+  - S3 Standard.
+    - All purpose storage class
+    - 99.99999999999%(11 ninees) durability.
+    - Replicates in 3+ Az
+    - No minimum object size or retrieval fee.
+  - S3 Infrequent Access S3-IA.
+    - Objects with real-time access is required by infrequent.
+    - 99.9% availability.
+    - 3+Az  replication.
+    - Cheaper than standard.
+    - 30 days and 128 KB min charges and object retrieval fee.
+  - S3 One zone Infrequent Access.
+    - Non critical and/reproducibl eobject.
+    - 99.5% availability.
+    - Only 1 Az
+    - 30 days and 128 KB min charges and object retrieval fee.
+    - Chepaer than Standard and standard IA.
+  - S3 Intelligent Tiering.
+(Move objects to different tier based on ML)
+  - S3 Glacier.
+    - Long term archival storage (Warm or cold backup).
+    - Retrieval could take minutes or hours. (faster the higher the cost).
+    - 3+ Az replication.
+90 days and 40KB min charge and retrieval.
+  - S3 Glacier Deep archive.
+    - Retrieval time is 12 hour.
+    - Long term archival for cold backup.
+    - 180 days and 40KB min
+    - Cheaper than Glacier and replacement for Tape storage.

 ## S3 Permission
   - Comes with legacy sec baggage.
   - Very S3 bucket is owned by the account.